mullaasad5420c/newos/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-- **Positive Impact:** SAGE-AI can analyze commit messages and changes to predict potential build failures.
-By identifying patterns in recent commits, AI can suggest changes to improve build stability.
-For example, if multiple recent commits have led to build failures, AI might recommend refactoring certain parts of the code or adjusting build scripts.
+- **Positive Impact:** SAGE-AI can analyze commit messages and changes to predict potential build issues.
+By identifying patterns in recent commits, SAGE-AI can suggest changes that might improve build reliability.
+For example, if there have been frequent build failures related to a specific dependency, SAGE-AI can recommend updating or patching that dependency.
-- **Recommendations:** Implement AI-driven code review tools that can flag potential build issues before they are committed.
-Regularly review and address AI-generated build stability suggestions.
+- **Suggestions:** Implement automated tests for common build failures.
+Use SAGE-AI to analyze test results and suggest optimizations.
+Encourage developers to include build-related information in commit messages to improve AI predictions.

 ### 🐛 Bug Detection & Resolution
-**How AI Helps Identify and Fix Issues:**
+**AI Help in Identifying and Fixing Issues:**
-- **Bug Detection:** SAGE-AI can analyze commit history and identify patterns that correlate with bug fixes.
-For instance, if certain types of changes frequently
+- **Positive Impact:** SAGE-AI can analyze commit messages and code changes to

 ---